Holodiscus discolor: Distribution and habitat

 The plant is common in the Pacific Northwest, and throughout California in diverse habitats including California mixed evergreen forest, California oak woodlands, chaparral, Coast redwood forest, Douglas-fir forest, Yellow pine forest, Red fir forest, and Lodgepole pine forest.
 It is native to regions of California including the High Sierra Nevada, Northern and Southern California Coast Ranges, Klamath Mountains, Santa Cruz Mountains, Western Transverse Ranges, and the San Gabriel Mountains.

+It also grows in the Rocky Mountains of Colorado, New Mexico, Wyoming, and Idaho.
+It has been called "nearly ubiquitous" in many plant communities in Utah.
+In Arizona it occurs in the mountain wilderness of the Madrean Sky Islands such as the Chiricahua Mountains, sometimes in scree with Douglas-fir, and is a common plant in the Grand Canyon.
+In Nevada it is a component of quaking aspen and willow communities and sagebrush of the Great Basin region.

 It is found in both openings and the common understory shrub in a variety of forest overstories from 300–1300 m in elevation.
 In open mountain habitat in the Sierra Nevadas it can be found as high as 3500 m.
 It is found in a variety of habitats, from moist coastal forests to drier, cooler mountains of inland California.
 The plant is found in areas prone to wildfire, and it is often the first green shoot to spring up in an area recovering from a burn.
 It is commonly found in chaparral communities, a fire ecology ecosystem which evolved with burning periodically.
 It also may grow in areas cleared by logging.

 In the California black oak woodland plant community, common understory associate species include Toxicodendron diversilobum (Western poison-oak), Heteromeles arbutifolia (toyon), and Dryopteris arguta (coastal wood fern).